UWA-IoT-training/MLBE-IoT/README.md

 Activity: Collecting and viewing data collected

 ### Day 4
-Activity: Everyone to demo their device and describe what they learned and what questions they have
+Activity: Everyone to demo their device and describe

-1. Putting it all together: describe/ demo 3D printing (talk to Mech Eng
+1. Putting it all together: overview of end to end process

+2. Describe/ demo 3D printing (talk to Mech Eng

-2. Describe next steps: PCB minaturisation, reliability, etc.(talk to EE), writing specifications
+3. Develop PCB minaturisation, reliability, etc.(talk to EE), writing specifications, costs, web app, resources.

-3. Wrap up - what we learned, what we wished we'd learned, how to run the next course
+4. Wrap up -  what we learned, what we wished we'd learned, how to run the next course.
+Follow up plans.

 ## Prior to the course each participants must do the following: